afruizc/blog/blogs/2020-journey-functional-world/README.md

 ### Haskell

 In my day job I write Python.
 Bruised and scarred, I wanted to stay away from dynamic languages.
 I narrowed down my choices to Haskell and Elm.
-I like writing frontend, but I was in search of a general programming language, so I chose Haskell.
+I was in search of a general programming language, so I chose Haskell.

 Haskell is a pure functional language.
 In this context, purity means the output of a function